 The RT-PCR Test (Swab Test or Saliva Test for COVID-19) will be administered by Detoxicare Molecular Diagnostics Laboratory Inc, a Department of Health (DOH) accredited testing laboratory.
 You will have the option to take the test at one of their branches in Metro Manila, Bulacan, Antipolo, Batangas, Nueva Ecija, and Tarlac.

-Upon arrival at the testing facility branch of your choice, present your voucher and the test will be administered by certified health workers or trained saliva-specified collectors in full PPE.
+Upon arrival at the walk-in COVID test facility branch of your choice, present your voucher and the test will be administered by certified health workers or trained saliva-specified collectors in full PPE.